Negligence, vicarious liability, and other torts.

 Real SBA questions from the Tort Law bank, with the full explanation.
 The paid bank covers all 10 topics and difficulty levels.

-Which of the following best describes the three-part test for establishing a duty of care as set out in Caparo Industries v Dickman [1990]?
+Which of the following best describes whether the manufacturer owed the woman a duty of care?

 A primary school was holding a sports day on the school playing field.
 During a running race, a ten-year-old pupil tripped on an uneven patch of ground and broke her wrist.
 The uneven patch had been caused by recent building work near the field, and the school had been aware of the hazard for several days but had not taken any steps to mark it or prevent children from running over it.
 The child's parents sued the school for negligence, arguing that the school had failed to take reasonable care to protect their daughter from a foreseeable risk of injury.
 The school argued that children frequently trip and fall during physical activities and that the injury was simply an unfortunate accident.